 The Pacific region has a high scabies burden, comprising eight out of the top ten countries with the highest age-standardized disability-adjusted life-years due to scabies [5].
 In the Skin Health Intervention Fiji Trial (SHIFT) conducted between 2012–2013 , scabies prevalence was measured at 36.4% and impetigo prevalence at 23.4% among residents of three islands of Fiji [6].
 In Fiji, scabies is often initially treated with traditional medicines, and many individuals only seek medical care for prolonged disease or if secondary skin infection develops [7].
 In addition, treatment adherence of the household contacts of affected individuals is often low, leading to ongoing disease and perpetuation of community transmission and further burden on the health system.
 In 2016, the Fiji Government annual Health Status Report reported that SSTIs caused 4.3% of mortality within the country [8].

 There is limited evidence globally regarding the cost of scabies and related SSTIs, although the apparent need for healthcare services suggests a high economic burden.
 A 2018 cost-of-illness analysis for treatment of crusted scabies among Aboriginal communities in the Northern Territory of Australia found health care costs per patient diagnosed with crusted scabies were over $AU 35,000.
-We found no cost-of-illness study on of scabies or related SSTIs from the Pacific.
+We found no cost-of-illness study on scabies or related SSTIs from the Pacific.
 Quantifying these costs would contribute to a more accurate estimate of the global burden of scabies, further delineating the benefits of scabies control and informing future evaluation of scabies prevention programs.
 Therefore, we sought to estimate the annual direct medical costs of scabies and related SSTIs in Fiji.

 Methods